 All the commotions took several more hours to contain.
-It wasn’t until half past 12 that they were dismissed from the crime scene.
+It wasn’t until half-past twelve that they were dismissed from the crime scene.
 The host, along with the rest of the hotel staff, helped direct everyone to a spacious room where lunch was already prepared.
 The only difference this time had to do with the silence in the room.
 Not exactly complete silence but discussions around the room had become hushed whispers, because some of the police officers had stayed behind to monitor them.
 Vic wasn’t sitting with Jensen and the others.
 He intended to keep it that way.
 And he wasn’t targeting the shorty anymore.
 He was thinking things over more seriously, trying to recount every single detail that had occurred since their arrival at the hotel.

 “Hey,” Jensen called out about fifteen minutes later as he stopped by where Vic was sitting, which was at some ledge close to the entrance.
 “It’s not like you to not eat anything, not even apples.”

 Vic turned in time to see Jensen handing him a green apple.
 He smiled, taking the apple from Jensen.
 Perhaps this was Jensen’s way to assure Vic that everything would be all right.
 Yet Jensen was wrong.
 Vic wasn’t worried for himself.
 He was just thinking how strange things were, and who had he offended in the past to receive such attacks.
-What the police officers had told him – in private – had made him think harder.
+What the police officers had told him–in private–had made him think harder.
 He was the target.
 He didn’t need them to tell him that.
 He already knew since he discovered the body.
 It was no longer about the crazy shorty and her obsession with winning either.
 It was something bigger.
 If not, why would that person spring such a deadly trap?
 The reason why he knew for sure it wasn’t the shorty because if he wasn’t arguing with the shorty and wasting time, he would’ve walked right into the trap himself.
 Not the other person.
 The poor victim.
 If the circumstances were different, Vic would’ve made a joke or two about the other person’s deduction skills and having landed in the wrong zone.
 Yet now?
 It wasn’t the least bit funny.
-That wrong guess had caused the other person his life.
+That wrong guess had cost the other person his life.
 All because someone wanted Vic dead.

 “Dad’s coming back soon,” Jensen suddenly said.